TayKangSheng/piggy-bank/DESIGN/design_notes.md

 - PIGGY-BANK THEME!
     - Pig logo!
-    - Reflections?: Opinion
-    - Coins?: GIST
-    - Bills?: HOW-TO
+    - Post types: coins, bills, reflections
-    - Colours and typography!
+    - Uniform colours and typography!
 - An index page showing all blog posts.
 (Paginated)
 - Mobile and Web
     - The generic layout should be the same.
-The should not be vastly differing design/layout in the 2 different views.
+The 2 views should not be vastly differing design/layout.
 - 3 post types
     1. OPINION, articles on personal opinion
     2. GIST, An entire page of code block. eg. gist
     3. HOW-TO, a step by step guide/explanation to do something.

 - Search.
 Anyway for visitors to be able to look for articles.
     - post tags?
     - search bar?
 Google search?